ttpn18121996/tiny-logger/README.md

 [2024-01-01 00:00:07] [DEBUG] Debug
 ```

-The `daily` driver stores the log file as `{YYYY-MM-DD}.log`.
+The `daily` driver stores the log file as `daily-{YYYY-MM-DD}.log`.
 The log will be saved by day for each respective file.

 ```javascript
 Logger.configure({